 Riding The G30

 The G30 is a rear-wheel drive scooter with air-filled 10.5 inch tyres.
 These bigger wheels mean it is perhaps a bit smoother than both the Xiaomis and the previous Segway-Ninebot scooters.
 The tyres are designed so that they are less likely to puncture (this it not something I ever encountered with the Xiaomi M365 but understand it was hard to change the tyres).
-The G30 seems to excel on hills - the rear-wheal drive presumably helps - with a a stated climbing angle of 20%.
+The G30 seems to excel on hills - the rear-wheal drive presumably helps - with a stated climbing angle of 20%.
 This is somewhat confusing because a climbing angle in percentage is different from a climbing angle in degrees (20% is about 11 degrees).

 Below is the advertising image Ninebot use to represent the climbing angle.
 They have taken a bit of a license with this as the angle shown is clearly more than 11 degrees.
-Indeed, they seem to have confused percentage with degrees (the marketing team were obviously not fully briefed) as I make the angle shown below 20 degrees (which is 35%).
+Indeed, they seem to have confused percentage with degrees (the marketing team must not have got the memo) as I make the angle below 20 degrees (which is 35%).
 However, you are unlikely to encounter many hills in a daily commute that the scooter cannot handle.